timvisee/ffsend/README.md

 You must install `openssl` through [`homebrew`][homebrew] which `ffsend` depends on.

-Then, mark the downloaded binary as as executable.
+Then, mark the downloaded binary as an executable.
 You then may want to move it into `/usr/bin/` to make the `ffsend` command globally available: